 Little has been working in online media since 1996, when she was the first employee of the first online magazine, Feedmag.com.
 Thereafter she wrote a column for The Village Voice, "Urban Upgrade," which examined technological innovations in New York City's institutions and infrastructure.
 She has published interviews with public figures ranging from Barack Obama and Al Gore to John McCain and Rupert Murdoch.
-Little has appeared on MSNBC, Fox News, National Public Radio, and has delivered keynotes for audiences including the Garden Club of America, the Clean-Tech Investor Summit, Bowdoin College, and the Tennessee State Government.
+Little has appeared on MSNBC, Fox News, and National Public Radio, and has delivered keynotes for audiences including the Garden Club of America, the Clean-Tech Investor Summit, Bowdoin College, and the Tennessee State Government.
 She lives in Nashville, Tennessee with her husband Carter Little, a composer, and their daughter.